 Unpacking Your Shipment

 Your new fish should be kept in a separate, isolation tank for at least 2 weeks.
 If you do not have a separate isolation tank, any other large container that is free of chemicals may be used.
 Wal-Mart sells a 10 gallon tank with hood and filter for 30.00 that is perfect for the Isolation Tank.
 Make sure that you put a heater and aeration in the temporary tank.
 Remember, this is only temporary.
-After two weeks, When the fish are showing no signs of stress or disease, they can be moved to their permanent aquarium.
+After two weeks, when the fish are showing no signs of stress or disease, they can be moved to their permanent aquarium.
 CHANGE 40% OF THE WATER DAILY FOR THE FIRST WEEK AND THEN EVERY OTHER DAY FOR THE SECOND WEEK.

 It is urgent that you unpack your fish as soon as possible.
 Float the container in the isolation aquarium where they are going to stay.
 DO NOT open the container at this time!
 You may find that you need to remove some of the aquarium water to prevent it from overflowing when the containers are placed in the aquarium.
 If necessary, remove some aquarium water into a clean plastic bucket or other food safe receptacle.
 Be sure the container for excess water does not have any reside from household cleaners or other potentially toxic chemicals, as you will use this water to refill the aquarium later.

 Allow the containers to float for 10 to 20 minutes to allow temperatures to slowly equalize (longer if necessary).
 Open the fish containers only when you are ready to immediately put them into your aquarium.
 DO NOT put any water from your aquariums into the containers or vice-versa!
-Avoid netting as much as possible.
-Gently pour off most of the water from the container thru a net.
-Then release the fish from the container directly into the aquarium.
+Gently pour off most of the water from the container thru a net, then release the fish from the net directly into the aquarium.
 Another good method uses a smooth plastic spaghetti strainer with small holes.
 Gently scoop or release the fish into the receptacle, drain the water and place the fish immediately into the aquarium.
 Large specimens can often be simply hand placed into the aquarium.
 If these methods are not applicable, place a large net over the top of a clean bucket with enough water to cover approximately a third of the bottom of the net.
 Open the bag and carefully pour some of the fish into the net and immediately place them directly into the aquarium.
 Try to avoid a net full of fish as they will ball up in the net, and the ones underneath can be damaged from compression and friction.
 Remember that water from the container may react with the water from the aquarium, and could be very harmful.
 Never mix container and aquarium water!